Gerald Brooke

 Gerald Brooke (born 1938 in Sheffield, England) was a British teacher who taught Russian in the early 1960s at Holborn College for Law, Languages and Commerce in Red Lion Square, Holborn, central London.

 In 1965, during the Easter break, he travelled to the Soviet Union.
 Brooke and his wife Barbara were arrested on 25 April by KGB agents for smuggling anti-Soviet leaflets.

 Barbara was later released and returned to Britain, but Gerald was sentenced to five years' detention, including four years in labour camps, for "subversive anti-Soviet activity on the territory of the Soviet Union".
 Brooke lived in Finchley in northwest London, and his case was raised in the House of Commons by local MP Margaret Thatcher.

 After four years in custody he was exchanged, on 24 July 1969, for Soviet spies Morris and Lona Cohen, whose "worknames" (code names) while in the UK were Peter and Helen Kroger, who had been arrested by Special Branch detectives.
 The Russian authorities only told Brooke he was being sent home 24 hours before he was released back to Britain.
 Upon his arrival at Heathrow Brooke was surprised by the huge presence of journalists and reporters.

-The exchange was recorded in Hansard on the 24th July 1969 Lords sitting, by Lord Chalfont.
-The exchange conditions agreed by the Soviet Authorities that the day after the Krogers departure from the UK, Mr Michael Parsons and Mr Anthony Lorraine imprisoned for four and three years respectively for alleged drug offences would also be released.
-Parsons and Lorraine arrived back in UK on October 25th 1969.
+The exchange was recorded in Hansard on 24 July 1969 Lords sitting, by Lord Chalfont.
+The exchange conditions agreed to by the Soviet authorities stated that the day after the Cohens' departure from the UK, Michael Parsons and Anthony Lorraine, imprisoned for four and three years respectively for alleged drug offences, would also be released.
+Parsons and Lorraine arrived back in UK on 25 October 1969.